Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 - **One thing I learned:** The existence of the UDS and CHILDES datasets!
 The CHILDES one sounds particularly interesting, I'm really excited to see what you do with it.

+> Thanks for the feedback, Rohan!
+I also didn't know about the existence of either one of these datasets before I started this project!

 ### Tianyi's Notes:

 - **One thing I liked:**